-Upon the first instance of unprofessional/unethical behavior, depending on the severity of the offense, the student may receive any of the following:
+Upon the first t instance of unprofessional/unethical behavior, depending on the severity of the offense, the

+student may r receive any of the following:

-- verbal or written warning
+verbal or written warning

-- written reprimand in program folder
+written reprimand in program folder

-- clinic remediation
+clinic remediation

-- termination of clinical placement.
+termination of clinical placement.

-Upon the next instance of unprofessional/unethical behavior, depending on the severity of the offense, the student may receive any of the following:
+- t instance of unprofessional/unethical behavior, depending on the severity of the offense, the eceive any of the following:

-- a written warning
+a written warning

-- written reprimand in program folder
+written reprimand in program folder

-- clinic remediation
+clinic remediation

-- termination of clinical placement.
+termination of clinical placement.